Overview

 Extra SideBar

-The Extra SideBar property is a way to supply additional content for the SideBar area of the page.
+Extra SideBar is a Page Content property you can use to supply additional content for the SideBar area of the page.
 This content will appear after any menu content that is directed to the SideBar, and before any content supplied via the Extra SideBar Static Content property.

 Extra Content

-The Extra Content property is a way to supply additional content for the Extra Content area of the page.
+Extra Content is a Page Content property you can use to supply additional content for the Extra Content area of the page.
 This content will appear before any content supplied via the Extra Section Static Content property.

 Editing Page Content Properties

-In most User Item Edit windows, the Description, Head Tags, Main Content, Extra SideBar, and Extra Content properties are edited via a list.
-Click on the item in the list, and the current contents will be displayed in the multiline textbox to the right of the list. you can edit the text directly in that textbox, or click on the textbox and then press [F7] to activate the Edit Window.
+In most User Item Edit windows, the Description, Head Tags, Header, Main Content, Extra SideBar, Extra Content, and Footer properties are edited via a list.
+Click on the item in the list, and the current contents will be displayed in the multiline textbox to the right of the list.
+You can edit the text directly in that textbox, or click on the textbox and then press [F7] to activate the edit window.

 Performance